kolonialno/troncos/README.md

     },
 }
 ```

 ## Logging

-In general you want all loggers to propagate their records to the `root` logger and make the `root` logger handle everything.
+More often then not, you want all loggers to propagate their records to the `root` logger and make the `root` logger handle everything.
 Depending on your project, this might require some additional configuration.
 Looking at the [python logging flow](https://docs.python.org/3/howto/logging.html#logging-flow) can help you understand how child loggers can propagate records to the `root` logger.
 Note that propagating to `root` is the default behaviour.

 There is a nice helper function that will print all loggers in troncos called `print_loggers`: